cbaggers/cepl/README.md

 If you are using quicklisp then drop this in your local-projects directory and run the following in your repl:
     (ql:quickload :cepl)
     (cepl:repl)

-*Note regarding lispbuilder*
-Lispbuilder is awesome but compatibilty is not complete yet as lispbuilder-mini is changing so fast.
-As soon as possible though I will make sure that you can just uncomment a couple of lines in the package.lisp file and be under way using lispbuilder.

 **Driving Ideas**
 (making (making a game) a game)